2023–24 ACR Messina season

-The 2023–24 ACR Messina season was the club's 124th season in history and the third consecutive year in the Serie C.
+The 2023–24 ACR Messina season was the club's 124th season and its third consecutive season in Serie C.

-On 8 July 2023, the club's announced the appointment of Giacomo Modica as head coach for the upcoming season.
+On 8 July 2023, the club announced the appointment of Giacomo Modica as head coach for the upcoming season.

-Messi ended the season by failing to reach the promotion play-offs and achieving a position in the second half of the table.
+Messina ended the season by failing to reach the promotion play-offs and achieving a position in the second half of the table.

+Club organization

+Organizational chart taken from the team's official website.